Mid-tier Chinese banks piling up trillions of dollars in shadow loans

 China Guangfa Bank's Tianjin branch was fined last year for using its own funds to invest in a structured product that was providing $1.5 billion yuan in financing to a real estate company to avoid loan recognition and proper provisioning, the CBRC said in a note on its website.

-The listing of Bank of Jinzhou, another small Chinese lender, nearly derailed last year when it revealed in documents prepared for the share sale that it was exposed to troubled solar company Hanergy Group, primarily through such products.
+The listing of Bank of Jinzhou (0416.HK), another small Chinese lender, nearly derailed last year when it revealed in documents prepared for the share sale that it was exposed to troubled solar company Hanergy Group (0566.HK), primarily through such products.

 The bank subsequently sold off the bulk of its risk.